 Use of prototypes slashes design times

 Prototyping is an incredibly important stage of the design cycle.
 Once a module or machine component has been designed on AutoCAD, a 3D prototype must be designed in order for the client and the engineering team to get a 360-degree view of how it will work in practice.
 3D printing which was introduced in rudimentary form in 1984 has in recent years revolutionised the production of prototypes.
-Advances in 3D printing technology mean that design cycle times can be slashed.
+Advances in 3D printing technology and the availability of cheap 3D printer mean that design cycle times can be slashed.
 3D printing technology is now exceptionally rapid and accurate due to new materials and processes.

 3D printing prototypes slash costs

 3D printing allows for designs to be prototyped inexpensively and enables testing to take place before the design is taken to its final stages.
 This prevents expensive mistakes from being realised and flaws being discovered later on in the manufacturing process when it is more expensive to fix them.
 Multiple design solutions can be created quickly and easily to test different iterations and discover which works best.
 Product development is an expensive process and in a study by Greg Stevens and James Burley “3,000 Raw Ideas = 1 commercial success”.
 Furthermore, Stevens and Burley found that a single innovation success required 4 major redevelopments and 125 smaller projects.
 This goes some way to illustrate the complexity of the design process and the expense that comes with each design iteration.